-People with depression signs and depressive disorders should know that they could be recurrent, which means that patients with this illness generally will experience several depressive episodes in their life time.
+People with depression signs and depressive disorders should know that they could be recurrent, which means that patients with this illness generally will experience at least several depressive episodes in their life time.

 Depression signs or symptoms vary from person to person:

 • 1- Some people experience insomnia or trouble sleeping while others undergo hypersomnia or sleeping excessively,

 • 2- Feeling unhappy, overwhelming sadness, anxious, overwhelmed, inappropriate crying and no interest in most enjoyable activities that used to be fun,